Free-LLM/free-llm.github.io/architecture.md

 ## High-Level Components

-The system is composed of four main components:
+The system is composed of five main components:

 ```mermaid
 flowchart TD